Complete Guide

 Financial Documents

-Bank statements (6-12 months), audited accounts, P&L statements, balance sheets, ITRs.
+Bank statements (6-12 months), audited account, P&L statement, balance sheet, ITRs.

 Project Documents

-Quotations/invoices for capex loans; collateral documents if secured lending.
+Quotations/invoices of capex loans; collateral documents of secured lending.

 1